ninghaohello/ALAD/README.md

 (2) Run DSGD_CNMF_FindOutlier.m in MATLAB to detect anomalies
 (An example factorization result is in the ‘disney’ folder, in which you can evaluate directly by calling DSGD_CNMF_FindOutlier. )

-The codes have been tested on Ubuntu.
+The codes have been tested on Ubuntu14.
+Running on Windows OS is not recommended due to the instability of the multiprocessing module.

 ## Reference in BibTeX:
 @inproceedings{liu2017accelerated,